Beraliv/beraliv.dev/packages/blog2/src/content/2023-10-11-story-of-unknown-low-tier-device-and-its-mse-issues-lvt-notes.md

 - [Conclusion ⭐️](#conclusion-⭐️)
 - [Links 🔗](#links-🔗)

-The goal of the talk is:
+The goal of the talk was:

 - to highlight specifics of working with low-tier devices,
 - to demonstrate its MSE issues,